Enokiu/Twice-Fanpage/README.md

 If you wish to further clean the text files, a separate script in the code removes square brackets and specific characters.

+## Website

+- **Incoming** <!-- Added this section -->

 ## Note

 - Ensure that MongoDB is running on your local system to enable successful database access.
 - Verify that all required libraries (Requests, BeautifulSoup, pymongo) are installed for the script to function smoothly.

-This technical report provides a comprehensive overview of the Twice Fanpage project's structure, technologies, and execution flow.
+This provides a comprehensive overview of the Twice Fanpage project's structure, technologies, and execution flow.
 It serves as a valuable resource for contributors and users of the GitHub repository.
 Good luck with the development of your website!